 We moved specifically to a school district of my choosing based on my desire for you to get the best free education possible from this small town.
 And while the teachers are fantastic for the most part, their resources are limited and their pay is comparable to that of someone who didn’t spend thousands of dollars on their own education.
 Teachers who are limited by state mandated rules and regulations put there by people who don’t know the first thing about educating.
 Expectations put on them to “teach the test” and “leave no child behind” however there are no longer enough books in schools for them to study.
 Backpacks don’t come home heavy with assignments and textbooks.
 Instead they don’t want to “burden” you with homework and books are left in classrooms while the school spends thousands making copies of their pages year after year.
 Teaching methods that worked for decades have been “reformatted” through common core requiring 20 steps to solve s simple problem that “in the old days” took us 4.
 Lunches served from plastic wrappers, frozen bags and dented cans.
 I’m forced to pay for food you don’t eat because you are forced to take items you don’t like so the school can claim you’re eating it and they are following the healthy food guidelines.
 Fundraisers every other week to raise money that I don’t see being used to improve your education.

 I love that you have never seen color in your friends or mine.
 I am thankful that you have lived in diverse cities and always made friends with people based on their personality and kindness, unaware of their background and beliefs.
 But you could be the minority.
 Figuratively and literally.
 Soon you will be outnumbered by a “brown” America.
 A true melting pot of races and religions that by looking, can no longer be placed an a box.
 I look forward to that day, because that America will rise united.
 But that is not your America yet.
 While kids may not see color unless they are taught to see it, their parents still live in a world where sometimes we are defined by it.
 That also goes for sexual orientation, religion and political opinion.
 Being a white woman living in Kentucky means there will always be a question if I’m “one of them”.
-“Them”…. the racist, closed minded, prejudice, bible thumping, rebel flag waiving redneck backwoods people that think they are Americans.
+“Them”…. the racist, closed minded, hate inciting backwoods hillbillys who think they are Americans.
+“Them” Because that’s what society has told everyone “we” are.
 When those people are exactly the opposite of what being an American even stands for.
-I’m at not, and you will never be.
+I’m not, and you will never be.

 I will always encourage you to work hard and be appreciative of what you have.
 But I fear that your America has instilled in you a sense of entitlement.
 That all of these participation trophies you have been given will cloud your ability to accept failure and strive harder to succeed the next time.
 I am afraid that my generation’s dream of you having a better life than we did, and giving you everything you could ever want, will make you think life will always give you what you want without you having to work for it.
 I’m afraid you won’t be able to fight through the struggle.
 You were not born with a silver spoon.
 Your middle class American life I have built for us will be your launching pad to whatever greatness you are inspired to achieve.
 But it won’t be easy, it won’t happen overnight.
 There will be failure and success.
 And how you react to those things will be a byproduct of your life experiences.
 So there will be no participation trophies in your life given by me.
 I will be there to support you when you fall, but I won’t pick you up.
 You’ll have to do that yourself.
 One day you will see why I had to do it.